kodomotachi/graphics/README.md

 2. You create C++ project and create C++ file

-3. You download this repository and drag ''graphics.h'' and ''graphics.lib'' into your project.
+3. You download this repository and drag '''graphics.h''' and '''graphics.lib''' into your project.